aerisweather/mapsgl-android-webview/README.md

 # mapsgl-android-webview

 Integrate [MapsGL](https://www.aerisweather.com/products/mapsgl/) product and features into Android applications with Webview and our example mapviewAndroid.html.
-In a Webview, a map with weather data is rendered through our [MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/) using the webview.evaluateJavascript method.
-Webview.evaluateJavascript supports native Kotlin and Java code to control your map and its weather content.
+In a Webview, a map with weather data is rendered through our [MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/) using the webview.evaluateJavascript() method.
+Webview.evaluateJavascript() supports javascript script send from native Kotlin environment to control your map and its weather content.

 ## Permissions